snirp/django-starter/README.md

 # Django starter templates with a choice of authentication
 This is a collection of mildly opinionated Django starter templates.
 The main goal is to get started quickly in common cases and avoid repetition or bad practices during setup.
 With this I am able to address some personal gripes.
 Not everyone may share these and it's open to discussion what exeactly represents "best practice".

-You can check out different branches
+You can check out a specific branch to start with the authentication method you prefer.

+## Features

++ A basic custom user model `users.models.User` that inherits from `AbstractBaseUser`
++ Easy choice between `username`, `email` or `username_email` authentication methods
++ Fully compatible with `allauth` views and templates for account management
++ Emails sent in the development phase are intercepted and sent to an address you choose

 ## Installed libraries: